This With a Local supplies insider tips on things to do and see while visiting Montreal in Quebec, Canada.

 Montreal has a resurgent culinary scene.
-Trucks — such as Grumman 78, vending tacos, and La Caravane de Seb’s, serving dishes including lobster rolls and poutine — roll as part of an increasingly vibrant street food scene.
+Trucks such as La Caravane de Seb’s, serving dishes including lobster rolls and poutine are part of an increasingly vibrant street food scene.

 If you’re a sports fan, take a walk to the Centre Bell, the downtown home of the Montreal Canadiens, who play their hockey in the NHL.
 Alternatively, for live broadcasts and beer, spend an evening in one of the city’s sports bars.